justin-horner/justinhhorner.com/content/posts/zed-on-windows-07132024/index.md

 Have you heard about [Zed](https://zed.dev)?
 It's that new code editor written in Rust with a focus on performance and collaboration.
 It was made by the folks that brought us Atom and Electron.

-I've been waiting to try it out, and it's now we have official binaries for Linux.
+I've been waiting to try it out, and now we have official binaries for Linux.
-Unfortunately, Windows is a bit behind and still requires a build from source.
+Unfortunately, Windows still requires a build from source.

 However, it's incredibly easy to do, and I need an excuse to to test the build out since my new project is still on my Mac.
 Thus, I give you this somewhat redundant post to show you how I did it.